eduardosaraujo1/3md2-pw-anao/README.md

 ### TODO

--   Finally start coding the frontend
+-   Implement the object relationship